Expat Living in Bermuda

 For instance, if you have $6,000 in a savings account at Bermuda Commercial Bank and $5,000 at HSBC Bank Bermuda, you are over the threshold and you must file this form.
 Similarly, if you have $6,000 in a Bermudan bank and $7,000 in an account in another foreign country, you also have to file this form, even though you don’t have $10,000 in a single country.

 Tax Treaty Between the United States and Bermuda

-A tax treaty is a special agreement signed by both the United States and another country, and it outlines tax obligations and agreements for people who may be affected by taxation in both countries.
+A tax treaty is a special agreement signed by both the United States and another country.
+It outlines tax obligations and agreements for people who may be affected by taxation in both countries.
 For instance, some agreements allow taxpayers to claim a credit on their U.S. federal tax return for income taxes paid in another country.
 The United States-Bermuda agreement was signed in 1986, and it primarily only addresses the insurance industry.

 If at least half of an insurance company is owned by Bermuda residents or U.S. citizens, the company may not have to pay U.S. tax on its profits.
 However, the company must also not distribute a substantial amount of its income to non-Bermuda residents or non-U.S. citizens.
 If you own an insurance company and qualify for these exemptions, you may still have to pay excise tax on insurance and reinsurance premiums.

 United States — Bermuda Social Security Totalization Agreement